 Cialdini mentions the now famous Milgram’s Obedience Study.
 Under the insistence of the researcher -the authority- 65% of participants kept administering excruciatingly painful electric shocks until the maximum level.

-It is widely acknowledged that the reason people kept going is because the authority figure kept insisting.
+It is widely acknowledged that the reason people kept going is that the authority figure kept insisting.

 Another example from Influence has probably had thousands of people laughing the whole world over.
-A typical authority figure is the doctor.
+A typical authority figure is a doctor.
 A doctor left a note for the nurse on how to cure a patient’s ear infection.
 A right ear infection, to be precise.
 The note said to administer the ear drops in abbreviate form.
-Such as:”place in r(ight) ear”.
+Such as: “place in r(right) ear”.
 The nurse administered the ear drops in the anus.
 Neither she nor the patient said anything.

 Similarly, an experiment showed how nurses followed a doctor’s directive via phone and started preparing a dose of medication which would have been lethal.
 Very few objected.

 If you are incredulous, keep in mind that the behavior and demeanor of the authority figure is another important indicator on the likelihood that orders will be followed without reproach.
 In Instant Influence, another book from Cialdini, he tells us that it’s mostly authoritative bosses who go unchallenged.